 What is Osani, The Circle Game?

-The Circle Game is simple.
-Kids start with their feet touching and then take turns naming circular objects, concepts and natural cycles: Oranges, eyeballs, the sun… or the cycles of the moon, a full pregnancy, the changing of the seasons.
-When a player runs out of circular or cyclical concepts they leave the group, until finally one wise and creative child remains.
+The Circle Game is simple and profound children’s pastime.
+Kids start with their feet all touching and then take turns naming circular objects, concepts and natural cycles: They may name literal circles like oranges, eyeballs, and the sun… or round concepts like the phases of the moon, a full pregnancy, the changing of the seasons.
+When a player runs out of circular or cyclical concepts they leave the group, until only one wise and creative child remains.
 It is said that child will live long and prosper.
 "Osani" is the Efe word for "love".

 The Circle Game is an antidote to busy days when core relationships and values are eclipsed by the distractions of modern life.
 Jean-Pierre called it “Osani”, which means “love” in the Efe language.
 This photo has hung on my walls for over 35 years, and I never tire of looking at it.
 I’m sure you will feel the same.
 Prints have been gifted to celebrate births, memorials, birthdays, graduations and weddings.
 Cards make it easy to share with friends and extended family.

 Now I can offer totes, laptop skins, T shirts, phone covers, and more.
 This is an all-occasion, no-occasion-needed image.
-I'm sure you will savor it as much as I do.
+I'm certain you will savor it as much as I do.

 Thanks for reading,